dengking/compiler-principle/docs/Books/龙书/5-Syntax-Directed-Translation/5.2-Evaluation-Orders-for-SDD's/index.md

 In each of these cases, the rules use information "from above or from the left," as required by the class.
 The remaining attributes are synthesized.
 Hence, the SDD is L-attributed.

+### Example 5.9

-**Example 5.9 :** Any SDD containing the following production and rules cannot be L-attributed:
+Any SDD containing the following production and rules cannot be L-attributed:

 ![](./Example5.9.jpg)